GeorgeMac/macro.re/content/posts/getting-started-with-buildkit.md

     buildctl build --help

 Now we can start playing with BuildKit.
 For the purpose of this walkthrough, we will use `examples/buildkit0`.
 The aim of this example is to build `buildkit` itself along with `runc` and `containerd`.
-To help us understand this, we are going to use the `buildctl debug dump-llb` command to convert the `llb` protobuf into a more readible JSON array of layer operations.
+To help us understand this, we are going to use the `buildctl debug dump-llb` command to convert the `llb` protobuf into a more readable JSON array of layer operations.
 Then we will pipe the JSON through `jq` to prettify.

     go run examples/buildkit0/buildkit.go | ./bin/buildctl-darwin debug dump-llb | jq '.'